 A property may be also determined to be a Blighted Premises if it contains two or more of the following conditions in the Public View:

 1) missing, broken or boarded-up windows or doors;

 3) seriously damaged, missing or loose: siding, gutters, leaders, shingles or roofing;

 4) significant fire or water damage that has not been repaired;

 5) persistent and excessive amounts of garbage, trash, or construction debris on the property;

-6) inoperative or unregistered motor vehicles or mechanical equipment parked, kept or stored on the premises unless garaged or appropriately covered:
+6) inoperative or unregistered motor vehicles or mechanical equipment parked, kept or stored on the premises unless garaged or appropriately covered or screened:

 7) vacant buildings or structures left unsecured or unguarded against unauthorized entry;